New York Restaurants

 - Foodswings-vegan fast food

-- DuMont
+- DuMont-burger

 - Egg